 The reciprocation of macroprudential measures enhances the effectiveness and consistency of macroprudential policy in the EU.
 It also contributes to a level playing field in the Single Market.

 At the end of 2015, the ESRB put in place a framework of voluntary reciprocity for macroprudential policy measures.
 The reciprocity framework lays the basis for a coordinated approach to the reciprocation of macroprudential measures for which EU legislation does not foresee compulsory reciprocation.
 The reciprocity framework is codified in three documents: (i) Recommendation ESRB/2015/2; (ii) Article 5 of Decision ESRB/2015/4; and (iii) Chapter 11 ("Cross-border effects of macroprudential policy and reciprocity") of the ESRB Handbook on operationalising macroprudential policy in the banking sector.

-In response to the ESRB recommendation, Member States will subject the financial institutions in their jurisdiction to the same, or equivalent, macroprudential measure.
 When reciprocating, Member States may exempt financial institutions with non-material exposures (so-called de minimis exemption).
 For that purpose, Member States may use a materiality threshold above which exposures are deemed material.
+To harmonise the application of the de minimis exemption, the framework was amended by Recommendation ESRB/2017/4.

-The degree of reciprocation can also vary as reciprocating measures may cover both exposures held through branches and direct cross-border exposures to that Member State, or only one of the two.
-In certain situations, Member States may also decide not to reciprocate, but then need to explain their decision (“act or explain” mechanism of ESRB recommendations).
+In response to the recommendation issued by the ESRB, reciprocating Member States will apply the same or an equivalent macroprudential measure to the financial institutions in their jurisdictions.
+If applying the de minimis principle, reciprocating Member States may set a lower threshold than requested by the activating Member State.
+The degree of reciprocation can also vary as reciprocating measures may cover (i) exposures held through branches, or (ii) direct cross-border exposures to the activating Member State, or (iii) both of these two types of exposure.
+In certain situations Member States may also decide not to reciprocate, in which case they must explain their decision (in accordance with the “act or explain” mechanism of ESRB recommendations).